deltachat/securejoin/source/new.rst

 ..
-  TODO: We don't show "Secure contact with Bob <bob-adr> established"
+  TODO: We don't show "Secure contact with Bob <bob-adr> established" ..
+  link2xt:
+  Change "Bob's device receives "vc-contact-confirm" and shows "Secure contact with Alice <alice-adr> established".
+  " to "... and marks current key as verified by Alice" or so.
+This is how it works with https://github.com/deltachat/deltachat-core-rust/pull/5089 or at least should work - tests currently pass but I did not do a self-review yet.

 6. If the verification succeeds on Alice's device

    a) shows "Secure contact with Bob <bob-adr> established".